 Become who you are

-Ed Mendelowitz is an essayist, educator, and therapist whose work explores vital connections between psychotherapy and the broader humanities.
-In both clinical and creative endeavors, literature, art, psychology, philosophy, science, music, and film commingle with human encounter in a way that is uniquely suited to aspiring souls in turbulent times.
-“Artists were psychologists, you know, and profound ones,” the playwright Eugene O’Neill aptly opined, “before psychology was invented.”
+Ed Mendelowitz is an essayist, educator, and existenz-philosophical accompanist and guide whose work explores vital connections between psychology and the broader humanities.
+In both therapeutic and creative endeavors, literature, art, philosophy, cosmology, and ethics commingle with matters of spirit and scientific inquiry in ways that are wholly of a piece with aspiring souls in increasingly disjointed times.
+“Artists were psychologists, you know, and profound ones,” the playwright Eugene O’Neill opined, “before psychology was invented.”
+“Science lights,” rejoined Melville, '‘but cannot warm.”
+Each, in other words, has a place within the human dilemma and challenge.

 “Metamorphosis,” J. Urbain, 1978